tangarts/Pharmacy/README.md

 ## Tests and Specification

 With a real application, I might start with tests first.
-The `tests` folder contains cucumber specifications to encapsulate the user stories and requirements.
+The `tests/` folder contains cucumber specifications to encapsulate the user stories and requirements.